alimness/sabbath-school-resources/src/en/aij/2025-00-bb-pb/part-2/09-the-sabbath-school-lessons/09-01-lesson-one-creation.md

 For pretty flow’rs that Jesus made for me.\
 (repeat)

+!a[https://sabbath-school-resources-assets.adventech.io/en/aij/2025-00-bb-tg/assets/en-aij-bb-01-05-happy-floweres.mp3] “I Am Happy as Can Be” (flower)

 **^[STARS]({"style":{"text":{"color": "#a65726"}}})** Show your baby a felt star on a stick or picture of a star and say: **God made the little stars that “twinkle” in the sky when it’s nighttime.
 And God made the sun that we can see in the day**.
 You might want to turn off the lights and pretend to sleep, then turn on the lights and make a big circle with your arms or show a felt sun. **And God made the round moon and the stars for the night**.
 Pretend to sleep again.
 Give your baby the star to hold as you sing.

 **^[SING]({"style":{"text":{"color": "#a65726"}}})**\